Assyrian eclipse

-The Assyrian eclipse, also known as the Bur-Sagale eclipse, is a solar eclipse recorded in Assyrian eponym lists that most likely dates to the tenth year of the reign of king Ashur-dan III.
-The eclipse is identified with the one that occurred on 15 June 763 BC (proleptic Julian calendar).
+The Assyrian eclipse, also known as the Bur-Sagale eclipse, was a solar eclipse recorded in Assyrian eponym lists that most likely dates to the tenth year of the reign of king Ashur-dan III.
+The eclipse is identified with the one that occurred on 15 June 763 BC in the proleptic Julian calendar.

+Historical account

-The entry is short and reads:
+The entry from Assyrian records is short and reads: